alan-s-lee/OnPoint/README.md

 # OnPoint: A package for online experiments in motor control and motor learning

-The goal of the github repository is to help you host your motor learning online.
-For a detailed step-by-step manual documenting the start-to-end pipeline, please visit this guide: [OnPoint Manual for Online Experiment Hosting](https://docs.google.com/document/d/1E5XzQU2dJw7m880P7VhmESPpUNQlEdMcf9fweHLtG0o/edit?usp=sharing).
-The experiment is essentially a website coded in Javascript/HTML/CSS and hosted on the [Firebase server](https://firebase.google.com/).
-Participants can be recruited using [Amazon Mechanical Turk Requester](https://requester.mturk.com/) and [Prolific](https://www.prolific.co/).
+The goal of the github repository is to help you host your motor learning experiment online.
+For a detailed step-by-step breakdown, please visit the [OnPoint Manual for Online Experiment Hosting](https://docs.google.com/document/d/1E5XzQU2dJw7m880P7VhmESPpUNQlEdMcf9fweHLtG0o/edit?usp=sharing).
+The experiment is in essence a website coded in Javascript/HTML/CSS and hosted on the [Firebase server](https://firebase.google.com/).
+Participants can be recruited using [Amazon Mechanical Turk Requester](https://requester.mturk.com/), [Prolific](https://www.prolific.co/), or any other crowdsourcing platform.

 ## Dependencies

 1. [Python3](https://www.python.org/downloads/)
 2. [NPM](https://www.npmjs.com/get-npm): requirement to download Firebase
-3. [Firbase](https://firebase.google.com/docs/cli): functions needed to host your online experiment on google's server.
+3. [Firbase](https://firebase.google.com/docs/cli): functions needed to host your online experiment on Google's Firebase server.
 4. [Amazon Mechanical Turk Requester](https://requester.mturk.com/) & [Prolific](https://www.prolific.co/): Crowdsourcing websites used to recruit participants.

-## Files
+## Important files

-1. Javascript for making the experiment dynamic: `public/index.js`
+1. Javascript code to make your experiment dynamic (e.g., appearance of a target): `public/index.js`
-2. HTML files for creating the content of the experiment: `public/index.html`
+2. HTML files to create the content (e.g., experiment instructions): `public/index.html`
-3. CSS files for styling the content are located in the folder `public/static/`.
+3. CSS files to style your content (e.g., color): `public/static/`.
-4. JSON target files are located in `public/tgt_files/`.
+4. JSON target files (e.g., experiment design, with one row corresponding to one trial): `public/tgt_files/`.
-5. Script to pull data from the Firebase server to your local computer: `db_csv.py`.
+5. Downloading data from the Firebase server to your local computer: `db_csv.py`.
-6. Script to generate target files in json: `public/tgt_files/generate_test_rot.py`.
+6. Generate JSON target files: `public/tgt_files/generate_test_rot.py`.
-7. Script to convert csv target files into json files: `csv_json.py`.
+7. Convert CSV target files into JSON files: `csv_json.py`.
-8. Example json target file: `public/tgt_files/demo_file`
+8. Example JSON target file: `public/tgt_files/demo_file`

 ## Need help?

-If you are stuck, please either make a comment on the [Manual](https://docs.google.com/document/d/1E5XzQU2dJw7m880P7VhmESPpUNQlEdMcf9fweHLtG0o/edit?usp=sharing), or use the issue tab [here](https://github.com/alan-s-lee/Reaching_Exp_Online/issues)!
+If you are stuck, make a comment on the [Manual](https://docs.google.com/document/d/1E5XzQU2dJw7m880P7VhmESPpUNQlEdMcf9fweHLtG0o/edit?usp=sharing), or use the [github's issue tab](https://github.com/alan-s-lee/Reaching_Exp_Online/issues)!

 ## Acknowledgements